bretdubois/cse15l-lab-reports/lab2-report.md

   }
 ~~~

-Provided below is a screenshot of the output when both tests are ran (note how only the first one passes):
+Provided below is a screenshot of the output when both tests are ran (note how only `testReversed` passes):
 ![remoteaccess](https://github.com/bretdubois/cse15l-lab-reports/blob/main/images/lab2junit.png?raw=true)